alipirani88/snpkit/README.md

 ```

-Four directories will be created after the report step where input for different downstream analysis and matrices for QC will be generated.
+Four directories will be created after the report step where input for different downstream analyses and matrices for QC will be generated.

 ### 1. core_snp_consensus
-This folder contain different combination of core/non-core consensus fasta for individual samples. core_vcf folder contain annotated vcf files used for generating the consensus.
+This folder contain different combinations of core/non-core consensus fasta files for individual samples.
+The core_vcf folder contains annotated vcf files used for generating the consensus.

-### 2. gubbins:
+### 2. gubbins
-This folder contain different combination of core/non-core multi-fasta consensus generated by merging individual consensus files in core_snp_consensus folder.
+This folder contains different combinations of core/non-core multi-fasta consensus files generated by merging individual consensus files in core_snp_consensus folder.
 These multi-fasta consensus will be used as input for Gubbins recombination filtering and RAxML/FatTree phylogenetic tree construction.
 Output files from gubbins will be saved in this directory.

 **var_consensus.fa:** consensus generated from core variant positions.

 **ref_var_consensus.fa** full consensus relative to the reference genome generated from core variant positions (final core variants + reference alleles + non-core variants).

 Note: non-core variant in this consensus refers to positions where a variant was observed but was filtered out for not meeting one of three criteria.
-Therefore, it will be replaced by a reference allele observed at this position.
+Therefore, it will be replaced by the reference allele observed at this position.

-- core variant criteria: Since this position was filtered out in another sample, this position will be regarded as non-core position.
+- core variant criteria: Since this position was filtered out in another sample, this position will be regarded as a non-core position.
-- hard variant filters: If the variant called at this position didn't meet hard variant filters such as DP(depth), MQ(Mapping quality), FQ(all reads supporting one variant), QUAL(variant quality), proximate_snp (the variant was in close proximity to another variant by 10 bp range), they would be filtered out from the final core SNPs.
+- hard variant filters: If the variant called at this position didn't meet hard variant filters such as DP (depth), MQ (mapping quality), FQ (all reads supporting one variant), QUAL (variant quality), proximate_snp (the variant was in close proximity to another variant by 10 bp), they would be filtered out from the final core SNPs.
-- functional filters: If the position fall in one of the three functional class (repetitive, masked or phage region), they would be filtered out from final core SNPs.
+- functional filters: If the position falls in one of the three functional class (repetitive, masked or phage region), they would be filtered out from final core SNPs.

-**allele_var_consensus.fa:** consensus generated from all unique variant positions that was called in any sample regardless of it being a core/non-core.
-This will contain all core variant positions, non-core variant positions will be substituted with dash (denoting unmapped) and N’s for not meeting hard variant filters or falling under functional class filter. non-core variant that meet all filter parameters will be substituted with variant allele.
+**allele_var_consensus.fa:** consensus generated from all unique variant positions that were called in any sample regardless of it being a core/non-core position.
+This will contain all core variant positions, non-core variant positions will be substituted with a dash (denoting unmapped) and N’s for not meeting hard variant filters or falling under a functional class filter.
+Non-core variants that meet all filter parameters will be substituted with the variant allele.

-**ref_allele_var_consensus.fa** full consensus relative to the reference genome generated from all unique variant positions that was called in any sample regardless of it being a core/non-core.
-This will contain all core variant positions, non-core variant positions will be substituted with dash (denoting unmapped) and N’s for not meeting hard variant filters or falling under functional class filter. non-core variant that meet all filter parameters will be substituted with variant allele.
+**ref_allele_var_consensus.fa** full consensus relative to the reference genome generated from all unique variant positions that were called in any sample regardless of it being a core/non-core position.
+This will contain all core variant positions, non-core variant positions will be substituted with a dash (denoting unmapped) and N’s for not meeting hard variant filters or falling under a functional class filter.
+Non-core variants that meet all filter parameters will be substituted with the variant allele.
+Positions that were unmapped in all samples relative to the reference genome will be denoted by the reference allele.

-**ref_allele_unmapped_consensus.fa:** full consensus relative to the reference genome generated from all unique variant positions that was called in any sample.
-This will contain all core variant positions, non-core variant positions will be substituted with dash (denoting unmapped) and N’s for not meeting hard variant filters or falling under functional class filter. non-core variant that meet all filter parameters will be substituted with variant allele.
-Positions that were unmapped relative to the reference genome will be denoted by dashes.
+**ref_allele_unmapped_consensus.fa:** full consensus relative to the reference genome generated from all unique variant positions that were called in any sample.
+This will contain all core variant positions, non-core variant positions will be substituted with a dash (denoting unmapped) and N’s for not meeting hard variant filters or falling under functional class filters.
+Non-core variants that meet all filter parameters will be substituted with the variant allele.
+Positions that were unmapped in all samples relative to the reference genome will be denoted by dashes.

 ### 3. data_matrix
-This folder contains different type of data matrices and reports that can be queried for variant diagnostics/QC plots.
+This folder contains different types of data matrices and reports that can be queried for variant diagnostics/QC plots.

 **SNP/Indel Matrix:**

-SNP_matrix_allele.csv and Indel_matrix_allele.csv: contain allele information for each unique variant position(rownames) called in individual sample(columns)
+SNP_matrix_allele.csv and Indel_matrix_allele.csv: contain allele information for each unique variant position (rownames) called in each individual sample (columns).
+Positions that were unmapped and filtered out are replaced by the reference allele.

-SNP_matrix_allele_new.csv will also contain allele information for each unique variant position(rownames) called in individual sample(columns) except the positions that were unmapped and filtered out will be substituted with dash(-) and N's.
+SNP_matrix_allele_new.csv will also contain allele information for each unique variant position (rownames) called in each individual sample (columns) except the positions that were unmapped and filtered out will be substituted with dash (-) and N's.

-SNP_matrix_code.csv and Indel_matrix_code.csv: contain one of the five status code for each unique variant position(rownames) called in individual sample(columns).
+SNP_matrix_code.csv and Indel_matrix_code.csv: contain one of the five status codes for each unique variant position (rownames) called in individual sample (columns).

-Different status codes are:
+The different status codes are:

 unmapped = -1